aedans/Nylon/README.md

 stack of the function that called the function.

 To require a number of arguments to call the function, precede the function definition with 0-9.
 Precede the function with '.' to take all arguments from the stack.
-Precede the function with ',' to keep the function from creating a new stack.

 Functions will implicitly return all non-argument values on the stack.